-- (a) is, as at the date of this Circular, or has been, within 10 years before the date of this Circular, a director, chief executive officer or chief financial officer of any company (including the Corporation) that: - was subject to an order (being a cease trade order, an order similar to a cease trade order, or an order that denied the company access to any exemption under securities legislation) that was issued while the proposed director was acting in the capacity of director, chief executive officer or chief financial officer; or - was subject to an order that was issued after the proposed director ceased to be a director, chief executive officer or chief financial officer and which resulted from an event that occurred while that person was acting in the capacity as director, chief executive officer or chief financial officer; - (b) is, at the date of this Circular, or has been within 10 years before the date of this Circular, a director or executive officer of any company (including the Corporation) that, while that person was acting in that capacity, or within a year of that person ceasing to act in that capacity, became bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency or was subject to or instituted any proceedings, arrangement or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold the assets of that company; or - (c) has, within the 10 years before the date of this Circular, become bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency, or become subject to or instituted any proceedings, arrangement or compromise with creditors, or had a receiver, receiver manager or trustee appointed to hold the assets of the proposed director, other than John P.A.
-Budreski, who was a director of EarthFirst Canada Inc. ("EarthFirst") until March 2, 2010.
-EarthFirst was engaged in the development of wind power and related generation facilities, when it obtained creditor protection under the Companies' Creditors Arrangement Act (Canada) (the "CCAA") on November 4, 2008.
-The CCAA process has been completed and EarthFirst amalgamated with another entity and no longer exists as a separate entity.
-In addition, Mr. Budreski became a director of Colossus Minerals Inc. ("Colossus") in late March of 2014 pursuant to the terms of, and upon the completion of, a Court supervised restructuring.
+- (a) is, as at the date of this Circular, or has been, within 10 years before the date of this Circular, a director, chief executive officer or chief financial officer of any company (including the Corporation) that: - (i) was subject to an order (being a cease trade order, an order similar to a cease trade order, or an order that denied the company access to any exemption under securities legislation that was in effect for a period of more than 30 consecutive days) that was issued while the proposed director was acting in the capacity of director, chief executive officer or chief financial officer of such company; or - (ii) was subject to an order that was issued after the proposed director ceased to be a director, chief executive officer or chief financial officer of such company and which resulted from an event that occurred while that person was acting in the capacity as director, chief executive officer or chief financial officer of such company; - (b) is, at the date of this Circular, or has been within 10 years before the date of this Circular, a director or executive officer of any company (including the Corporation) that, while that person was acting in that capacity, or within a year of that person ceasing to act in that capacity, became bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency or was subject to or instituted any proceedings, arrangement or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold the assets of that company; or other than John P.A.
+Budreski, who became a director of Colossus Minerals Inc. ("Colossus") in late March of 2014 pursuant to the terms of, and upon the completion of, a Court supervised restructuring.
 Prior to Mr. Budreski joining the Board of Colossus, Colossus had failed to file its requisite disclosure materials with the applicable regulatory bodies and, on April 29, 2014, the Ontario Securities Commission issued a cease trade order against Colossus.
 As of the date hereof, the cease trade order remains in effect.